arcs-njit-edu/Docs/docs/Software/slurm/slurm.md

     Using a smaller MIG instance (e.g., 10GB or 20GB) consumes fewer Service Units (SUs) compared to a full GPU.
 This helps you conserve your group’s annual SU allocation and run more jobs.

-* **Better Resource Availability**

-    Smaller MIG instances are more readily available than full GPUs, reducing wait times in the job queue and allowing you to run your tasks sooner.

 * **No Need to Reserve a Full GPU**

     If your job doesn’t need an entire GPU, you can request a MIG instance that matches your actual requirements—saving both resources and SUs.